MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/dfsn/New-DfsnRoot.md

 ### -GrantAdminAccounts
 Specifies an array of accounts.
-This cmdlet grants management permissions for the DFS namespace to the users and user groups specifies.Users can add, remove, and modify namespace folders and folder targets.
+This cmdlet grants management permissions for the DFS namespace to the users and user groups specified.
+Users can add, remove, and modify namespace folders and folder targets.

 ```yaml
 Type: String[]